 How can I create a Women Who Code account?

-Click "Signup" in the top right corner of the home page and complete the online form.
+Click on "signup" in the top-right corner of the home page and complete the online form.

 How much does it cost to post a job on Women Who Code?